Academic Policies and Procedures for Graduates

 The University’s courses are numbered and classified as follows:

 |1000-1999||Lower-level undergraduate courses primarily designed for freshman students|

 |2000-2999||Lower-level undergraduate courses primarily designed for sophomore students|

 |3000-3999||Upper-level undergraduate courses primarily designed for junior students|

 |4000-4999||Upper-level undergraduate courses primarily designed for senior students|

 The Registrar’s Office will release transcripts only after the student has granted permission in writing or through the secure online request system.
 Students whose accounts are paid in full are entitled to an official transcript of their academic record.
+Transcripts are provided in full only.
+No transcripts will be issues with an incomplete or partial record of a student's program.
 A fee is charged for each copy of a student's transcript.
 Contact the Registrar’s Office for details regarding transcript requests.